Random Planted Forest: a directly interpretable tree ensemble: Introduction

 \section{Introduction}

-In many ways, machine learning has been very disruptive in the last five to ten years.
-The class of neural nets has been shown to achieve unprecedented and previously almost unthinkable predictive accuracy in fields such as image recognition \citep{rawat2017deep,lecun2015deep}, speech recognition \citep{hinton2012deep}, and natural language processing \citep{collobert2011natural}.
-In particular, deep neural nets seem very strong in applications where huge amounts of data can be assembled and in problems where many variables interact with each other.
+In many ways machine learning has been very disruptive in the last two decades.
+The class of neural networks has shown unprecedented and previously unthinkable predictive accuracy in fields such as image recognition \citep{rawat2017deep,lecun2015deep}, speech recognition \citep{hinton2012deep}, and natural language processing \citep{collobert2011natural}.
+Deep neural networks are strong in applications where huge amounts of data can be assembled and many variables interact with each other.
 A second disruptive class of machine learning algorithms are decision tree ensembles.
-Here, the gradient boosting machine \citep{friedman2001greedy} in particular excels in many applications.
-So far, it often is the best performing algorithm in cases with limited data availability availability and as such it is praised by many practitioners.
+The gradient boosting machine \citep{friedman2001greedy} in particular excels in many applications.
+It often is the best performing algorithm for tabular data \citep{grinsztajn2022tree} and as such it is praised by many practitioners.
 Among the 29 challenge-winning solutions posted on Kaggle during 2015, 17 used xgboost -- a variant of a gradient boosting machine \citep{chen2016xgboost}.
-The second most popular method, deep neural nets, was used in 11 solutions.
-These two classes of machine learning algorithms -- tree ensembles and neural nets -- are in contrast to classical statistical models that assume an explicit structure such as a (generalized) linear model \citep{nelder1972generalized} or a (generalized) additive model \citep{friedman1981projection,buja1989linear}.
-Traditionally, if the data does not fit into those structures, the data analyst tries to transform the variables at hand to achieve a better fit -- for example by using a log-transformation.
-Of course, estimators received from these classical statistical models are highly accurate if the model is correctly specified.
-However, they perform poorly if the data deviates too much from the structure assumed by the model.\footnote{There are also fully nonparametric estimators which do not assume a specific structure, e.g., local polynomial estimators.
-However these are exposed to the curse of dimensionality, i.e. exponentially deteriorating estimation performance with growing number of variables.} Our aim is to combine the best of the two worlds.
-We propose a new tree-based algorithm we call random planted forest.
-It starts with a simple structure and becomes increasingly flexible in a data-driven way as the algorithm unfolds.
-We believe that one important factor of the success of gradient boosting is that it indirectly limits the order of interaction between predictors by limiting the depth of the trees.
-Thus, higher order interaction terms are ignored which usually require a large amount of data to be predicted accurately.
-This heuristic is used as a starting point.
-We consider a regression problem and assume that the regression function can be well approximated by lower order terms in a functional ANOVA expansion
+The second most popular method, deep neural networks, was used in 11 solutions.
+A downside of such algorithms is that they are black box methods in the sense that they are hard to visualize and interpret on the one hand, and lack theoretical backing on the other.